DamiaDam/damiadam/README.md

 </div>

 <div>
-- 🔭 I’m currently searching for a challenging job opportunity
+- 🔭 I’m currently searching for a challenging job opportunity <br>
-- 🌱 I’m currently learning Vue.js, Typescript
+- 🌱 I’m currently learning Vue.js, Typescript <br>
-- 📫 How to reach me: damianakisdam@gmail.com
+- 📫 How to reach me: damianakisdam@gmail.com <br>
 - ⚡ Fun fact: The HTTP status code "404 Not Found" was inspired by a room number at CERN where the World Wide Web  was born.
 Room 404 was humorously designated as "not found."
 </div>